The annual Long Form Outcomes Framework (LFOF) survey will take place from 18 September to 8 December 2023.

 The LFOF survey is used to measure how NDIS participants and their families and carers are progressing in different areas of their lives.

-The NDIA also uses this data to benchmark the experiences of participants against the experiences of people without disability in Australia and in other OECD countries.
+The NDIA also uses this data to benchmark the experiences of participants against the experiences of people without disability in Australia and in other Organisation for Economic Co-operation and Development (OECD) countries.

 Although there are similarities between the survey questions (LFOF and SFOF), the LFOF Outcomes survey has more questions.